 The Sustainability Appraisal has highlighted the likely effects of the adoption of the SPD.
-RBKC will be considering the report along with responses from the consultation on the draft SPD.
 The ultimate effectiveness of the SPD from the point of view of sustainable development will depend on an effective partnership between RBKC, prospective developers and the wider community.